 Today, the Buttonwillow Substation provides law enforcement services to the residents and visitors to the northwestern portion of Kern County.
 This includes the townships and communities of Buttonwillow, Lost Hills, Belridge, Blackwell’s Corner, Keck’s Corner, Spicer City, Devil’s Den, and the unincorporated areas around the cities of Shafter, and Wasco.
 This area encompasses about 1500 Sq. miles of farming, ranching, and oil industries.

-One sergeant, two senior deputies, ten patrol deputies, and two full time Office Services Technicians staff the Substation.
-The substation also provides a staff of two bailiffs and one court security deputy to the Shafter Superior Court.
-We are also the home to a satellite office for the Rural Crimes Detective assigned to this area.
+One sergeant, two senior deputies, nine patrol deputies, and one Office Services Technician staff the Substation.
+The substation also provides a bailiff to the Shafter Superior Court.
+The Buttonwillow Substations current supervisor is Sergeant Martin Downs.

 With its vast geographic area and varied communities, the Buttonwillow Substation is a diverse assignment giving the Sheriff's Office employee experiences and challenges needed by the professional law enforcement officer of today.
 Yet it offers them the chance of being fully integrated into community oriented policing and working in partnership with the communities they serve.